-For over 40 years Diane Burko has focused on monumental and geological phenomena throughout the world based on her ability to investigate actual locations on the ground and in the air from open-door helicopters and planes with cameras and sketchpads.
-Traveling from the temperate zones of America to those of Western Europe, from rain forests to regions of glaciers and active volcanoes, she has created paintings and photographs that merge a vision that is at once panoramic and intimate.
+Diane Burko focuses on monumental geological phenomena throughout the world.
+To that end, she has investigated locations on the ground and in the air from open-door helicopters and planes with cameras and sketchpads.
+Traveling from the temperate zones of America to those of Western Europe, from rain forests to glaciers and active volcanoes, she creates paintings and photographs that merge a vision that is at once panoramic, intimate and sometimes provocative.